Belgium Information - Page 1

 At the turn of the nineteenth century Belgium, particularly Brussels, was much taken by the Art Nouveau style.
 Victor Horta was a leading exponent.

 In the Middle Ages Bruges, then directly linked to the sea, was one of the wealthiest cities in Europe.
 By the sixteenth century access to the sea had been cut off as the channels silted up.
 The decline that followed meant that development passed the city by.
 As a result it now represents one of the best examples of medieval architecture and city layout in existence.

-The population is over ten million (10,414,336 in 2009) split between two main groupings: the Flemings (Flemish speaking and generally in the north) and the Walloons (French speaking and generally southern).
+The population - 11.5 million in 2018 - is split between two main groupings: the Flemings (Flemish speaking and generally in the north) and the Walloons (French speaking and generally southern).
 Brussels hosts a sizeable international community who work at the EU and NATO headquarters.

 The official languages of Belgium are Dutch, French and German.
 (Flemish is a general name for the different local languages spoken in the Flemish part of Belgium) Many Belgians speak English.

 Belgium is seventy-five percent Roman Catholic and twenty-five percent Protestant.